sporksmith/walking-onions-wip/specs/09-migration.md

    doing this.)

-3. Once a sufficient number of authorities are voting on ENDIVEs and unlikely to downgrade, relays should begin serving root documents and responding to walking-onion EXTEND and CREATE cells.
+3. Once a sufficient number of authorities are voting on ENDIVEs and unlikely to downgrade, relays should begin serving parameter documents and responding to walking-onion EXTEND and CREATE cells.
 (Again, relay versions are public, so this doesn't leak.)